kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

   - Bendak Starkiller on Taris
   - Hulas' Mandalorian bodyguard on Tatooine

-**Kill a Hive Kinrath**
-- The Hive Kinrath inhabits the Crystal Cave on Dantooine.

 **Kill a Rancor**
 - The rancor in the Taris sewers counts, even if you use the synthesized odor to make it eat a grenade.

-**Kill a Shyrack Alpha**
-- The Shyrack Alpha is in the Tomb of Tulak Hord on Korriban.

-**Kill an Albino Kath Hound**
-- The Albino Kath Hound is found in the Sandral Grounds on Dantooine.

 **Kill Bastila**
 - This refers to the battle on the Star Forge.
 You must kill her at the end, either through combat or through a cutscene.
 If this is your last task, timing ends when the final blow hits in either case.